 Hydros use fluid that is stored in a reservoir in the brake lever instead of a cable.
 Pull the lever and the fluid is transferred to the caliper via the brake hose.
 The fluid then pushes the pistons out simultaneously, moving the attached brake pads against the rotor.

-Typically, cable disc brakes are significantly cheaper to buy and to maintain.
+Typically, cable disc brakes for road bikes are easier to look after and are significantly cheaper to buy.

 But which works best?